If you have been assessed by us as being eligible for ongoing care and support, the Council will set a personal budget for you.

 - anything that is against the law

-- on-going residential or nursing care - although your budget can be used for short term breaks
+- on-going residential or nursing care - although your direct payment can be used for short-term breaks

 - repaying debts including mortgages, fuel arrears, loans